Ahmet Unver, L’Officiel Turkey

 One night Monica had a dream that startled her awake.
 This is the part that really upset her about it: “My sister sat in my favorite chair and it instantly bust into flames!
 Why would I dream that?”

 Monica revealed the wisdom of her disturbing dream using Dream Discovery.™ Carl Jung created Active Imagination, a method that encourages the unconscious to reveal itself by using the imagination to give it form.
 One form of Active Imagination is commonly called “Dream Re-entry.”
-The Dream Discovery method of re-entering the dream and bringing it to life in the present is called Dream Re-living.
+The Dream Discovery method of re-entering the dream and bringing it to life again in the present moment is called Dream Re-living.

 To bring your dreams to life in the present moment practice using the present tense when telling any dream.
 One of the first questions to ask yourself about any dream is “What feelings do you experience in this dream?”
 Monica found her answer to this question disturbing.
 Using the present tense, she said, “I’m laughing!
 My sister is on fire and I’m just howling with laughter.“